wolfwood/PseudoMakeMeKeyCapProfiles/README.md

 # Pseudo Make Me Key Cap Profile
+I made these modifications specifically for fdm printing.
+The stl's will contain chamfers.
+If you want to print using a different method, be sure to change the tolerance values, remove the chamfers, add sprues, etc.

+## Changes
+* DES R2-4 + lateral combo compatibility for lofree/choc v2 and mx switches
+* lowered 1mm
+* added fdm parameter for adding chamfers for better fdm printing bed adhesion
+* changed homeDot to a homing bar

 ## Update from zzeneg
 * [low profile version](https://github.com/zzeneg/PseudoMakeMeKeyCapProfiles/tree/master/stl/MX/lowprofile) - short skirt, bit tighter stems, tested in MJF Nylon (JLCPCB) with KS-33 switches (Gateron Low Profile), probably compatible with other low profiles